Build a UX design team with 3 vital skills: design research, interaction design, and visual design.

-Build a Team with all 3 Skills: Research, Interactive Design, Visual Design
+Build a Team with All 3 Skills: Design Research, Interaction Design, Visual Design

 Each discipline is so different from the other that companies are best served with even part-time help from a specialist in each area rather than one full-time jack of all trades.